 The symptoms of social anxiety disorder can be physical, emotional, and behavioral.
 Symptoms usually begin to appear when you’re a teenager.
 Many who deal with social anxiety disorder also face adjacent mental health issues like sleep anxiety or depression.

-If you suffer from social anxiety disorder you may experience physical symptoms such as:
+People with social anxiety disorder may experience physical symptoms such as:

 - Dreading everyday activities